-A copy of the proposed Pharmacy Only label is included in Appendix 1 as well as copy of the current Pharmacy Only label for regular Maxigesic® Cold & Flu Hot Drink powder for oral liquid in sachet (for the purpose of comparison).
+A copy of the proposed Pharmacist Only label is included in Appendix 1 as well as copy of the current Pharmacy Only label for regular Maxigesic® Cold & Flu Hot Drink powder for oral liquid in sachet (for the purpose of comparison).

 The label is clearly differentiated from the regular strength Maxigesic® Cold & Flu Hot Drink powder for oral liquid in sachet and makes it clear that Maxigesic® Cold & Flu Hot Drink Double Strength powder for oral liquid in sachet is a 'Double Strength' formulation, hence containing twice the amount of active ingredient vs. regular Maxigesic® Cold & Flu Hot Drink powder for oral liquid in sachet.
-There are three main components on the front panel and side panels which differ between the carton artwork for the regular and double strength product: different colour of the cup, different colour of border spikes, and the bolded statement "DOUBLE STRENGTH" in white print on the red background.
-We believe these differences will be very obvious to the consumer when placed side by side in the pharmacy.
-Furthermore, the individual sachet unit for the double strength product contains additional warning "Do not use"

-more than 1 sachet per dose" (in bold print).
+There are three main components on the front panel and side panels which differ between the carton artwork for the regular and double strength product: different colour of the cup background, different colour of border spikes, and the bolded statement "DOUBLE STRENGTH" in red print on the light blue background.
+We believe these differences will be very obvious to the consumer and pharmacist.
+Furthermore, the individual sachet unit for the double strength product contains additional warning "Do not use more than 1 sachet per dose" (in bold print).
 Therefore, with these differences there is minimal risk of confusion for the customer between these two dose strengths.